Warning notification:Warning

 How to do anal sphincter squeezes

-Squeeze your back passage like you are stooping and passing wind.
+Squeeze your back passage like you are passing and stopping wind (farting).

 Gently pull your bum cheeks to the side so you can feel the squeeze on the anus.
-Avoid over-squeezing the bum cheeks, which is unnecessary.
+Avoid over-squeezing the bum cheeks.

-Try and do at least 10 squeezes 3 times daily.
+Try to do at least 10 squeezes 3 times daily.

 Stinging when passing urine

-You may have some pain or stinging when you pass urine for a few days.
-You can make it sting less by drinking lots of water to dilute your urine.
+You may have some pain or stinging when you pee for a few days.
+You can make it sting less by drinking lots of water to dilute your pee.

-• you notice a strong or unpleasant smell from your urine
+• you notice a strong or unpleasant smell from your pee

 Constipation

-Some women have trouble having a bowel movement after giving birth.
+Some women have trouble pooing after giving birth.

 Drink lots of fluids and eat foods that are high in fibre.
 Fruit, vegetables, salad, wholegrain cereals and wholemeal bread are high in fibre.

 When your tummy is relaxed, the pelvic floor will often relax.
-This makes it easier to pass a bowel motion (poo).
+This makes it easier to poo.

 How you sit on the toilet can help.
-Bend forward slightly on the toilet and put your feet on foot stools.
+Bend forward slightly on the toilet and put your feet on a foot stool.

 Avoid pushing.
 Take your time and breathe like you’re blowing bubbles.